 The law school has produced leaders in law, government, and society, including Chief Justice of the United States Earl Warren, Secretary of State of the United States Dean Rusk, American civil rights activist Pauli Murray, California Supreme Court Justice Cruz Reynoso, president and founder of the Equal Justice Society Eva Paterson, United States Northern District of California Judge Thelton Henderson, and Attorney General of the United States Edwin Meese.

-•Consults with clients (including alumni center staff, Berkeley Law students, faculty and donors) to conceptualize events and discuss all details regarding events and event planning, demonstrating good judgment and discrimination in making decisions and managing events which affect the school as a whole and its specialized communities while staying in accordance with UC policies.
+•Consults with clients (including alumni center staff, Berkeley Law students, faculty and donors) to conceptualize events and discuss all details regarding events and event planning, demonstrating good judgment, a focus on customer service, and ability to prioritize when making decisions and managing events which affect the school as a whole and its specialized communities.
+The incumbent will manage events in accordance with UC and campus policies.

-•Develops, designs, and implements a wide range of specialized activities connected with these events including alumni engagement, continuing education, fundraising-oriented, or other public events.
+•Develops, designs, and implements a wide range of specialized activities connected with events, including alumni engagement, continuing education, fundraising-oriented, or other public events.

 •Plans, organizes, and identifies event locations and vendors; confers with broad based constituencies regarding logistics, guest lists, site selection, vendors, event goals and objectives, etc.